ojhaugen15/romaji_translations/README.md

 https://lingoduo.substack.com

-(The latter link includes some of my work on other languages as well.)
+(The latter link includes some of my work on other languages as well, including japanese with the japanese hira.)